Victor Uwaifo: Career

 After leaving Benin, Uwaifo continued playing music at St Gregory's College, Lagos.
 He was a contemporary of Segun Bucknor, and they were both among the leading Lagos high school bandleaders at the time.
 During school holidays and weekends, he jammed with Olaiya's All Stars band.
 After completing secondary school studies, he played with E.C.
 Arinze's highlife during late hours.
 Uwaifo also briefly worked with Stephen Osadebe and Fred Coker before he formed Melody Maestros in 1965.
 The band released "Joromi", which became a hit in Nigeria and other parts of West Africa.
-Uwaifo made history when he won the first golden record in Nigeria, West Africa and Africa (presented by Philips, West Africa), for his song "Joromi" in 1996.
+Uwaifo made history when he won the first Gold record in Nigeria, West Africa and Africa (presented by Philips, West Africa), for his song "Joromi" in 1996.

 Between 1965 and 1968, he developed the Akwete rhythm sound.
 In 1969, he launched a new beat called Shadow accompanied by a new dance also called shadow, a mixture of Akwete and twist.
 The sound was released when soul music was popular in Lagos and lasted a few years.
 After the launch of Shadow, the Melody Maestros went on tour of various Nigerian cities.
 Uwaifo later experimented with a new rhythm that was similar to soul but soon left it for Ekassa, an interpretation of a traditional Benin sound.
 In 1971, Uwaifo opened the Joromi Hotel in Benin City, and within ten years established his own television studio.
 From there, he produced a national weekly music and culture programme.

-Uwaifo, who had a total of 12 golden records to date, travelled to many countries including the United States, Russia, Japan, United Kingdom, Bulgaria, Romania, Germany, France, Hungary, Rome, Ghana, Ivory Coast (Côte d'Ivoire), Togo, Benin Republic, Spain, and Canada.
+Uwaifo, who had a total of 12 golden records to date, travelled to many countries including the United States, Russia, Japan, United Kingdom, Bulgaria, Romania, Germany, France, Hungary, Italy, Ghana, Ivory Coast (Côte d'Ivoire), Togo, Benin Republic, Spain, and Canada.